ctglab/miXer/README.md

 ## miXer Configuration - EXCAVATOR2 Singularity file
 At the moment, to run miXer, the `.sif` file of EXCAVATOR2 is required.
 Instructions on how to obtain it are to be found [in EXCAVATOR2 repository.](https://github.com/ctglab/excavator2)

-# Running miXer: Docker Image
+# Running miXer: JSON Configuration file
-To run miXer using the Docker image, a JSON file must be compiled as such:<br>
+To run miXer, a JSON file must be compiled as such:<br>
 | JSON Variable Name        | Value                                                        | Meaning                                                                                       |
 |---------------------------|--------------------------------------------------------------|-----------------------------------------------------------------------------------------------|
 | `exp_id`                  | string: `experiment_name`                                    | Experiment identifier, used as name for output folder.                                        |